 Trevor Noah’s Debut

-Noah took the reins from well respected host Jon Stewart in 2015 and has held his own, growing the viewership numbers by 17% since last year.
+Trevor Noah took the reins from well-respected host Jon Stewart in 2015.
+Also, he has held his own, growing the viewership numbers by 17% since last year.

 “When people see that, all they think is, ‘Oh shit, it’s Vegan ISIS.’
-Because you don’t realise when you think you’re punching Nazis, you don’t realize that you’re also punching your cause.
-Because your opponents, they’ll just use every violent incident to discredit your entire movement,” he said on his show earlier this month.
+Because you don’t realize when you think you’re punching Nazis.
+You don’t realize that you’re also punching your cause.
+Because your opponents, they’ll just use every violent incident to discredit your entire movement.” he said on his show earlier this month.

-His brand of satire has a growing audience, with a Youtube following of over 2.4 million subscribers.
+His brand of satire has a growing audience.
+Trevor Noah has a Youtube following of over 2.4 million subscribers.